-ADB sideload is a feature in Android Device Bridge (ADB) which allows you to flash a custom ROM or stock ROM zip file via entering the command on your computer.
+ADB sideload is a feature in Android Debug Bridge (ADB) which allows you to flash a custom ROM or stock ROM zip file via entering the command on your computer.

 Contents Of This Article